The programme can now be downloaded using the following link.

 The conference dinner will be held on Friday 18 January.
 The cost will be €35 for a three-course meal not including wine or drinks.

-The first jazz conference in Ireland will take place at the Dublin Institute of Technology, Conservatory of Music and Drama, Rathmines from 17 January to 19 January 2019.
+The first jazz conference in Ireland will take place at TU Dublin, Conservatory of Music and Drama, Rathmines from 17 January to 19 January 2019.
 The event is delivered in partnership with the Research Foundation for Music in Ireland, the Society for Musicology in Ireland and Birmingham Centre for Media and Cultural Research, Birmingham City University, UK.
 The call for papers has now closed.

 a piece of written, printed, or electronic matter that provides information or evidence or that serves as an official record.